fbq('track', 'ViewContent');

 The Cuisenaire Rods can also be used for multiple addends or even multiplication.
 This could be 3+3+3+3=12 or 3x4=12.

 When it comes to storage, the containers the rods come in are tricky for the kids to put away.
-I put my Cuisenaire Rods into a container much easier for little hands.
+I put my Cuisenaire Rods into containers that are much easier for little hands.

 Cuisenaire Rods are fun for the kids and helpful for learning valuable math concepts.
 Here are some ideas!

 I made these center sheets for the students.
-I prefer the children work with partners on activities like this since the conversations they have help the learning.
+I prefer the children work with partners on activities like this since their conversations help the learning.
 If you run these off back to back, you can make two-sided, half-size papers.

 Click the image or click here for the sample: Fact Families with Cuisenaire Rods Sample!